 Video recording

 When choosing between the iPhone 11 and the iPhone 13, the video recording quality is an important consideration.
-The iPhone 13 features a Cinematic mode for higher-quality recordings and color tone-editing features for more creative options.
+The iPhone 13 features a Cinematic mode, which shoots at 1080p and 30 fps and racks focus between subjects automatically, plus Photographic Styles for color tone editing.

 Connectivity